sarthak-dhiman/ButtonMorse/README.md

+ButtonMorse is a non conventional morse decoder based upon microcontrollers , coded on Pyhton or C++ depending upon the microcontroller used. the standalone windows version provides decoding without use of any support hardware of the original version

 Morse is older binary communication method that uses dashes and dots to encode the data. the goal of this project is to create a decoder that helps with visual and interactive learning of the learning. the basic idea is to use two switches , to feed dots and dashes whilst the third switch can act as enter to denote the sequence